jackdoesjava/Morse-Code-Decoder/README.md

 2. **Software Setup**:
    - Clone or download the repository to your local machine.
-   - Open the project in your preferred C++ development environment.
+   - Open the project in your preferred C development environment.
    - Build and upload the code to the Raspberry Pi Pico.

 3. **Running the Project**: